Food Waste Recovery

 In a Nutshell

 According to the Environmental Protection Agency, food waste accounts for about 22 percent of all waste going into municipal landfills.
-In the Missouri Statewide Waste Composition Study published in 2018, food waste was identified to be the most prevalent material accounting for 15 percent of the statewide municipal solid waste stream.
+In the Missouri Statewide Waste Composition Study published in 2018, food waste was identified to be the most prevalent material, accounting for 15% of the statewide municipal solid waste stream.
 Reducing food waste saves money, which is good for consumers, and reduces methane emissions, which is good for the environment.
 Much of the food waste can be composted, which is also good for the environment.
 Finally, donating surplus food to those in need helps our communities and keeps the unused items out of landfills.

 Practical Solution